Red State Religion

 This is an important book for anyone who wants to understand the role of religion in American political conservatism.

 Robert Wuthnow, a native of Kansas, teaches sociology and directs the Center for the Study of Religion at Princeton University.
-He is the author of many books about American religion and culture, most recently Remaking the Heartland: Middle America since the 1950s (Princeton).
+He is the author of many books about American religion and culture, including Remaking the Heartland: Middle America since the 1950s and Small-Town America: Finding Community, Shaping the Future (both Princeton).